 The France international led the line for the Premier League leaders in a 1-1 draw with Everton on Sunday, and almost snatched all three points when his fierce 25-yard half-volley cannoned off the crossbar in stoppage time.

 |16/1||Arsenal are 16/1 with Paddy Power to win the Champions League|

 However, the 27-year-old - who has seven goals in 14 Premier League starts this season - had to take a watching brief in Arsenal's previous fixture, which saw replacement Nicklas Bendtner score in a 2-0 triumph over Hull City.

-Giroud believes the brief rest will help him stay fresh as Arsenal aims to challenge for major honors.
+And Giroud believes the brief rest will help him stay fresh as Arsenal aim to challenge for major honours.

 "It did feel strange [to be on the bench against Hull] and I was a bit frustrated because I really want to play every game," Giroud told Arsenal's matchday programme.

 "The boss said he had reason to leave me on the bench because it is better to have a rest sometimes, but I am obviously just really happy that the team won the game.

 "We need everyone playing well to achieve our objectives this season and it is a really good thing for Nicklas and for his confidence [to score].